thepretiso/vs-code-xml-detector/README.md

 ## Features

 The extension displays number of XML files from all worskaces in the status bar.
-Extension is working right from the start of the VS code or you can execute i manually by `Detect XML files` command from command palette.
-Extension listens on create/delete/rename file and when changing workspaces.
+Extension is working right from the start of the VS code or you can execute it manually by `Detect XML files` command from the command palette.
+Extension listens to create/delete/rename file events and to changes in workspace.

 ![XML Detector](images/XMLDetector.gif "XML Detector preview")

 ## How to run

-Just press CTRL+F5 in the extension directory to startup the extension.
+Just press CTRL+F5 in the extension directory to startup the extension in debug mode.

 ## Requirements